UX Research

 Challenge

-Bosch Long Thành faced severe data quality and digitalization issues across their manufacturing plant that threatened efficiency and scalability.
+A large-scale manufacturing plant faced severe data quality and digitalization issues across their facility that threatened efficiency and scalability.

 Target Audience